 Intense Pulsed Light (IPL)

 IPL is an abbreviation for Intense Pulse Light.
 It is a non-laser precision light generator that transmits an extremely bright pulse of white light through a hand piece with a smooth, flat glass surface that is held against the skin.
 The machine generates multiple wavelengths of light in pulses designed to break up small surface blood vessels, dissipate brown hyperpigmentation and reach deep down into the skin to stimulate the collagen-producing cells without damaging the outer layer.
 An IPL treatment is very effective at removing or softening acne scars.
-Generally, IPL treatment achieves desirable effects on the face, neck, chest and the back of hands.
+Generally, IPL treatment achieves desirable effects on the face, neck, chest and the back of the hands.
 However, IPL may be used on most parts of the body, depending on the needs of the patient and the recommendation of your doctor.

 SilkPeel Microdermabrasion is a non-invasive skin rejuvenation procedure for the body.
 It provides simultaneous exfoliation, evacuation and the delivery of skin specific infusion solutions under pressure to treat a range of skin types and conditions, including acne scars.
 Unlike traditional technologies that rely on messy crystals or other irritating particles, SilkPeel Microdermabrasion uses a diamond tip hand piece for uniform and precise exfoliation while delivering high performing topical solutions to the immediate abraded skin for optimal results.